By Mary Carmen Zakrajsek, Christian Leadership Summit Attendee

 I am honored and incredibly thankful to have been a part of the Christian Leadership Summit (CLS).
 My name is Mary Carmen and I am a sophomore Political Science and Spanish major all the way from Indianapolis, IN at Marian University.
 My pro-life journey has been a roller coaster and I am in awe of how the Lord has taken me this far.
 These past few days in Florida have been absolutely incredible.
 They have given me the knowledge and courage to go out and spread truth on my college campus.

-My pro-life journey truly began in high school when I attended my first March for Life.
+My pro-life journey truly began in high school when I attended my first National Pro-Life March.
 I had always been pro-life, but like many, I didn’t realize the weight of this movement until I traveled to our nation’s capital.
 I remember being shocked and appalled at the horror and reality of abortion, and since then I have had an enormous passion to fight for the unborn.
 I traveled to many political events, including a meet and greet with our Indiana governor.
 I spoke to him about abortion and he shared my views.
 I soon became the President of my high school club for two years.

 My first Students for Life conference was my Junior year in high school and it was the Indiana Leadership Summit at Ball State University.
 That was the first time I had gone somewhere for training and I remember being really impressed by the guest speakers.
 A few months later I was able to meet with Sue Swayze, a lobbyist, at the Indiana Statehouse to learn more about the legal issue of abortion.